What are the difference between a while and awhile?

 These two terms represent different parts of speech.
 The two-word expression a while is a noun phrase, consisting of the article a and the noun while (which means “a period or interval of time”).

 The one-word awhile is an adverb that means “for a short time or period.”
-Although these definitions are similar, and although the terms can sometimes be used interchangeably, there are a few simple rules that prove helpful in keeping them straight.
+Although these definitions are similar (and although the terms can sometimes be used interchangeably), there are a few simple rules that are helpful in keeping them straight.

-The adverb awhile cannot follow a preposition, a rule that makes sense if you revisit the definition of the term (“for a short time or period”) and drop it into a sentence such as the one above: “He said he would be home in for a short time or period.”
-However, if we omit the preposition and rewrite it as “He said he would be home awhile,” the sentence works with a slightly-altered meaning (he will be home for a short time instead of he will be home in a period of time).
+The adverb awhile cannot follow a preposition.
+This is a rule that makes sense if you revisit the definition of the term (“for a short time or period”) and drop it into a sentence: “He said he would be home in for a short time or period.”
+However, if we get rid of the preposition and rewrite it as “He said he would be home awhile,” the sentence works with a slightly-altered meaning (he will be home for a short time instead of he will be home in a period of time).

-While can also be used as a verb meaning “to cause (time) to pass, especially in some easy or pleasant manner,” as in “She whiled away the hours ruminating on the differences between awhile and a while.”
+While can also be a verb meaning “to cause (time) to pass, especially in some easy or pleasant manner.”
+Example: “She whiled away the hours ruminating on the differences between awhile and a while.”